fonoster/fonoster/README.md

 # Iris

-Iris is a cloud PBX built for the cloud base on [Arke](https://fonoster.github.io/arke), [Hermes](https://github.com/fonoster/hermes).
+Iris is a cloud PBX built for the cloud base on [Arke](https://fonoster.github.io/arke) and [Hermes](https://github.com/fonoster/hermes).
 It's not production ready and it doesn't do much yet.
 For questions or feature request go to the [issues](https://github.com/fonoster/iris/issues) section.

 ## Run with Compose